“`html

 Key Legal Terms Related to Trusts

-• Settlor: The individual who creates the trust and transfers assets into it.
+- Settlor: The individual who creates the trust and transfers assets into it.
+The settlor can also be a trustee, which allows them to retain day-to-day involvement.

 The Role of Trusts in Estate Planning

-Using trusts as part of your estate planning strategy can provide several benefits, including:
+Using trusts as part of your estate planning can provide several key benefits:

 Benefits of Using Trusts for Inheritance Tax Mitigation